Here’s a few useful links to help with planning your trip to Aotearoa New Zealand.

-With plenty of rural charm, Manawatu is an ideal place to immerse yourself in Kiwi farming culture.
-Palmerston North is the bustling centre of this region.
+Packed with rural charm, Manawatū is an ideal place to immerse yourself in the New Zealand culture.
+Palmerston North is a bustling centre just waiting to be explored.

 Palmerston North City offers the sophistication and diversity of a major city, surrounded by an outdoor enthusiasts dream.